 12–25 July 2019, Fudan University, Shanghai

 - Nordic Centre India "Contemporary India: An Interdisciplinary Introduction Course"

-- Nordic Centre India "Approaching the Environment in India: Issues and Methods in the Study of the Nature-Economy Society Interface"
+- Nordic Centre India "Exploring the Environment in India: Issues in Sustainability"

-- Nordic Centre India “Human Rights in India: An Introduction”
+- Nordic Centre India "Gender and Society in Contemporary India"

 Application and attachments